Patilx97/DevOps/Docker/Setup WordPress containers on Docker in an AWS Ubuntu instance.md

-# Setting up WordPress containers on Docker in an AWS Ubuntu instance.
+# Run WordPress & MySql Docker container in an AWS Ubuntu instance.

 1. Launch the AWS instance with an Ubuntu image and select the HTTP port to be open, along with the key pair.